3mdeb/news-and-ideas/post.md

 python pi_gpio_server.py
 ```

-Now, we can start writting code for control GPIO using Rest API and Robot Framework.
+Now, we can start writing code for GPIO control using REST API and Robot
+Framework.

 ```
 *** Settings ***